 Royals Managerial Career

-Yost and his wife, Deborah, have four children: daughter, Jenny, and three sons, Ned IV, Josh and Andrew...Ned IV is currently a minor league coach in the Brewers system after playing in the minors for three seasons while Josh is a freestyle motocross professional...His father, Ned, was an All-American football player at Santa Rosa Junior College in California...Graduated from Dublin (Calif.)
-High in 1972 before playing baseball at Chabot Junior College in Hayward, Calif...Was inducted into the Central Wisconsin Baseball Hall of Fame in 2004 and earned the "Nice Guy Award" at the 2005 Red Smith Sports Award Banquet in Appleton, Wisc...Wears uniform number 3 as a tribute to his close friend, the late Dale Earnhardt.
+Yost and his wife, Deborah, have four children: daughter, Jenny, and three sons, Ned IV, Josh and Andrew...Ned IV is currently a minor league coach in the Brewers system after playing in the minors for three seasons while Josh was a freestyle motocross professional.
+His father, Ned (Sr.), was an All-American football player at Santa Rosa Junior College in California.
+Graduated from Dublin (Calif.)
+High in 1972 before playing baseball at Chabot Junior College in Hayward, Calif.
+Inducted into the Central Wisconsin Baseball Hall of Fame in 2004 and earned the "Nice Guy Award" at the 2005 Red Smith Sports Award Banquet in Appleton, Wis.
+Wears uniform No. 3 as a tribute to his close friend, the late Dale Earnhardt.